LLNL/RAJA/docs/sphinx/feature/reduction.rst

 ------------------

 .. note:: * All RAJA reduction policies are in the namespace ``RAJA``.
-          * Reduction policy must be consistent with loop execution policy used.
+          * To guarantee correctness, a reduction policy must be consistent with loop execution policy used.
+That is, a CUDA reduction policy must be used when the execution policy is a CUDA policy, an OpenMP reduction policy must be used when the execution policy is an OpenMP policy, and so on.

 * ``seq_reduce``  - Sequential policy for reductions used with sequential and 'loop' execution policies.
 Currently, RAJA reductions with SIMD execution policies are not defined.